danpalmer/danpalmer.me/posts/2020-05-18-boardgame-design.md

 ![Scythe benefits covered up by tokens](images/board_games/scythe_action_1.png)

-In this example, the player must pay 1 money for this action and can receive either 2 power or 1 combat card.
+In this example, the player must pay 1 coin for this action and can receive either 2 power or 1 combat card.
 If they choose to upgrade this action though, they will pick up one of the tokens revealing a further 1 power or combat card.